Data Model Design for Search

 Analyzing Business Needs

 Effectively addressing business needs begins with analyzing the types of queries users will perform and determining the most suitable search methods.
-This foundational step informs the design of a robust data model that enables precise, efficient, and scalable information retrieval.

 -